Dimensionless quantity: Integers

-Integer numbers may be used to represent discrete dimensionless quantities.
+Integer numbers may represent dimensionless quantities.
+They can represent discrete quantities, which can also be dimensionless.

-More specifically, counting numbers can be used to express countable quantities, such as the number of particles and population size.
+More specifically, counting numbers can be used to express countable quantities.

+The concept is formalized as quantity number of entities (symbol N) in ISO 80000-1.

+Examples include number of particles and population size.
 In mathematics, the "number of elements" in a set is termed cardinality.
 Countable nouns is a related linguistics concept.

 Counting numbers, such as number of bits, can be compounded with units of frequency (inverse second) to derive units of count rate, such as bits per second.

 Count data is a related concept in statistics.

+The concept may be generalized by allowing non-integer numbers to account for fractions of a full item, e.g., number of turns equal to one half.

 Ratios, proportions, and angles

-Dimensionless quantities are often obtained as ratios of quantities that are not dimensionless, but whose dimensions cancel out in the mathematical operation.
-Examples include calculating slopes or unit conversion factors.
-A more complex example of such a ratio is engineering strain, a measure of physical deformation defined as a change in length divided by the initial length.
-Since both quantities have the dimension length, their ratio is dimensionless.
-Another set of examples is mass fractions or mole fractions often written using parts-per notation such as ppm (= 10−6), ppb (= 10−9), and ppt (= 10−12), or perhaps confusingly as ratios of two identical units (kg/kg or mol/mol).
+Dimensionless quantities can be obtained as ratios of quantities that are not dimensionless, but whose dimensions cancel out in the mathematical operation.
+Examples of quotients of dimension one include calculating slopes or some unit conversion factors.
+Another set of examples is mass fractions or mole fractions, often written using parts-per notation such as ppm (= 10−6), ppb (= 10−9), and ppt (= 10−12), or perhaps confusingly as ratios of two identical units (kg/kg or mol/mol).
 For example, alcohol by volume, which characterizes the concentration of ethanol in an alcoholic beverage, could be written as mL / 100 mL.